About Voluntary Provident Fund (VPF)

 VPF Account Interest Rates

-The interest rate applicable to voluntary PF accounts is decided for each financial year by the government of India.
+The VPF interest rate is decided for each financial year by the government of India.
 Currently, for the fiscal year 2014-15, the voluntary provident fund interest rate is set at 8.75%.
 Combined with the fact that monies accumulated in the vpf account is eligible for tax deduction under section 80C of Income tax act, the impressive interest rate adds to the allure and is prompting more and more Indians to seriously consider the VPF contribution route.

 Benefits of VPF